Non-Abelian fractional quantum Hall states at filling factor 3/4: Numerical Results

 The nature of this system can be further probed using the chiral graviton spectral functions.
-While the $\nu=3/4$ FQH states depend crucially on mixing between two levels, the chiral graviton modes can be studied more conveniently if the system is projected to the lower level.
-The chiral graviton operators for the lower level are~\cite{LiouSF2017,NguyenDX2021a}
+While the $\nu=3/4$ FQH states only emerges in the presence of LL mixing, chiral graviton modes are easier to investigate if the ground states are projected to the lower level.
+In this case, the chiral graviton operators for the lower level are

+To derive them, we may perturb the single-particle Hamiltonian using small anisotropic metric~\cite{LiouSF2019} or analyze light-matter coupling using the Luttinger model~\cite{NguyenDX2021a}.
 In each momentum sector, the many-body eigenstates are denoted as $|\Psi_{n}\rangle$ and the associated eigenstates are $E_{n}$ ($n=0$ is the ground state).
-We compute the normalized spectral functions
+Using the Lanczos method of Ref.~\cite{gagliano1987}, we compute the normalized spectral functions

-with $W_{\pm} = \langle \Psi_{0} | \mathcal{O}^{\dag}_{\pm} \mathcal{O}_{\pm} | \Psi_{0} \rangle$ using the Lanczos method of Ref.~\cite{gagliano1987}.
-There is one lower energy mode with negative chirality in Fig.~\ref{Figure2} (c) and one higher energy mode with positive chirality in Fig.~\ref{Figure2} (e).
+with $W_{\pm} = \langle \Psi_{0} | \mathcal{O}^{\dag}_{\pm} \mathcal{O}_{\pm} | \Psi_{0} \rangle$.
+There is one lower energy mode with negative chirality in Fig.~\ref{Figure2} (d) and one higher energy mode with positive chirality in Fig.~\ref{Figure2} (e).
 This suggests that the ground states of our model belong to the $\frac{3}{4}$-aPf universality class.
 As we have mentioned, the $\nu=1/2$ anti-Pfaffian state has one graviton mode with positive chirality.
 It is expected to be inherited when the $\nu=1/2$ state is converted to $\nu=1/4$.
-Moreover, a higher energy graviton mode arise from the bosonic partons in Eq.~\eqref{OneQuarterState}, similar to what occurs in the four-flux CF states.
+Moreover, a higher energy graviton mode arise from the bosonic partons in Eq.~\eqref{OneQuarterState}, similar to what occurs in the four-flux CF states~\cite{Balram2022a}.
 When particle-hole conjugation is performed on the $\nu=1/4$ anti-Pfaffian state, the chiralities of both graviton modes are reversed.
-Based on the same picture, we conclude that there should be one (two) lower energy mode with positive chirality and one (one) higher mode with negative chirality for the $\frac{3}{4}$-Pf ($\frac{3}{4}$-PHS-Pf) state.
+Based on the same picture, graviton modes in the $\frac{3}{4}$-Pf and $\frac{3}{4}$-PHS-Pf states can also be deduced.
+The results are summarized in Table~\ref{Table1}.
 It is also possible to understand these results using the second approach that maps the $3/4$ state to CFs with $\nu^{*}=-3/2$.
 After the attaching of two fluxes, the CFs in the half-filled second level undergo another flux attachment process to generate $1/2$ Moore-Read type states.
 This paves the way for two chiral graviton modes.